Close

 Languages: English

-Carli has been a Washington State approved trainer since 2019.
-She brings with her over 15 years’ experience as a licensed family child care provider, early learning advocate, and a Master’s of Arts degree of Education.
-Carli has most recently facilitated the Enhancing Quality Early Learning (EQEL) pilot program.
+Carli has been a Washington State-Approved Trainer since 2019.
+She brings with her over 15 years of experience as a licensed family child care provider, early learning advocate and a Master’s of Arts degree in Education.
+Carli has most recently facilitated the Enhancing Quality Early Learning (EQEL) Year 1 and 2.
 She is excited to work with adult learners and passionate about creating relationship-based foundations with each of her participants.
 Carli will keep you engaged with her active learning style to ensure you leave class feeling uplifted with an abundance of useful information you will be able to implement into your program immediately.

 Dora Herrera